-By combining Lemma~\ref{lemma:equilibrium response} and Assumption~\ref{ass:transient response}, we immediately obtain the following important result. \begin{theorem} Consider a model that satisfies the conditions of Lemma~\ref{lemma:equilibrium response} and assume that the associated dynamic causal ordering graph has a perfect matching that extends the natural labelling.
-Under Assumption~\ref{ass:transient response}, the presence of a direct path from the input signal $I$ to a variable $X_v$ in the dynamic causal ordering graph and the absence of such a path in the equilibrium causal ordering graph implies that $X_v$ perfectly adapts to changes in the input signal $I$ as the system equilibrates. \end{theorem}
+By combining Lemma~\ref{lemma:equilibrium response} and Assumption~\ref{ass:transient response}, we immediately obtain the following result. \begin{theorem} Consider a model that satisfies the conditions of Lemma~\ref{lemma:equilibrium response} and assume that the associated dynamic bipartite graph has a perfect matching that extends the natural labelling.
+Under Assumption~\ref{ass:transient response}, the presence of a directed path from the input signal $I$ to a variable $X_v$ in the dynamic causal ordering graph and the absence of such a path in the equilibrium causal ordering graph implies that $X_v$ perfectly adapts to changes in the input signal $I$ if the system equilibrates. \end{theorem}

 Theorem \ref{thm:identification of perfect adaptation} can be directly applied to the equilibrium and dynamic causal ordering graphs in Figure~\ref{fig:graphical representations} to identify perfect adaptation.
 For example, we see that there is a directed path from the input signal $I_K$ to $v_O$ in the dynamic causal ordering graph of the filling bathtub in Figure~\ref{fig:dynamic causal ordering graph:bathtub}, while no such path exists in the equilibrium causal ordering graph in Figure~\ref{fig:equilibrium causal ordering graph:bathtub}.
 It follows from Theorem~\ref{thm:identification of perfect adaptation} that $X_O$ perfectly adapts to changes in the input signal $I_K$.
 This is in agreement with the simulation in Figure~\ref{fig:adaptation:bathtub}.
 Similarly, we can verify that the amount of infected cells $X_I$ in the viral infection model perfectly adapts to changes in the input signal $I_\sigma$ and that $X_C$ perfectly adapts to $I$ in the reaction network with negative feedback.
-Clearly, it is easy to verify that perfect adaptation in the bathtub model, the viral infection model, and the reaction network with negative feedback can be identified by applying the graphical criteria in Theorem~\ref{thm:identification of perfect adaptation} to the respective causal ordering graphs.\footnote{It is important to note that what we can identify in this way is only the \emph{possibility} of perfectly adaptive behavior, relying on the implicit assumption that the system will actually equilibrate.}
+Hence, perfect adaptation in the bathtub model, the viral infection model, and the reaction network with negative feedback can be identified by applying the graphical criteria in Theorem~\ref{thm:identification of perfect adaptation} to the respective causal ordering graphs.
+It is important to keep in mind, though, that what we can identify in this way is only the \emph{possibility} of perfectly adaptive behavior, relying on the implicit assumption that the system will actually equilibrate.